Robert Golden’s opening talk for Art Youth and A Shared Peace

 With that in mind

-I want you to imagine with me the 3 acts of our current historical drama…
+I want to tell you a tale about the 3 acts of our current historical drama…

 This makes our struggle for truth central to our beings.

-We will have to decided whether it will be for profits or people,
+and we will have decided whether they will be for profits or for people,

-and we need to determine whether it will demand obedience or freedom.
+whether they will demand obedience or offer freedom.

-to our hoped for dream of Act 3?
+to our hoped for dream of THIRD ACT?’

 We need to imagine that journey,